amanps/amanps.github.io/_posts/2016-03-21-Exploring-MVP.md

 Notably, all Presenters hold a reference to their Views, which are very volatile in Android apps.
 Even though the View is detached in `onDestroy()`, the system may choose to kill the app without calling `onDestroy()`.
 Which can mean only one thing, memory leaks.
 Some implementations use `WeakReference` as a solution but it seemed like a bandaid to me.

 Discovering MVP and implementing it has been a solid experience.
-I didn't realize there were these many different architectural patterns out there.
-I suppose I picked MVP because it's popular and felt familiar to the MVC pattern I had learnt in school.
+Among all the different architectural patterns out there, I suppose I picked MVP because it's popular and felt familiar to the MVC pattern I had learnt in school.
 It'd certainly be rewarding to explore other architectural patterns, especially MVVM whose reactive nature really interests me.
-But for now, I'm going to continue enjoying how 'poetic' my code feels and upgrade all my projects to conform to this awesome architecture.
+But for now, I'm going to continue enjoying this modularity and upgrade all my projects to conform to this awesome architecture.